solSplits/solsplits-sdk-ts/README.md

 ## Support

-If you have any questions, issues or feature requests, feel free to open an issue in the repository or reach out to us through our [community chat](https://discord.gg/your_discord_invite_link).
+If you have any questions, issues or feature requests, feel free to open an issue in the repository or reach out to us through our [Discord Community](https://discord.com/invite/fQDPHVxceP).